 Mumbai To Finland- How does it feel to travel first time from aamchi Mumbai to all the way to Finland? and if it has to be first solo female travel?
 Readout my experience with a cup of coffee or tea

 MUMBAI TO FINLAND JOURNEY

 It was in Feb 2018, I was traveling to Finland for my work and with some excitement and nervousness I took it up as I was traveling solo for official work and was supposed to manage everything by myself.
-I never visited Europe anytime in past so I was unaware of the weather and cultural differences.
+I never visited Europe anytime in the past so I was unaware of the weather and cultural differences.

 I reached safely after 14 hours with connecting flights and at the airport only felt extreme temperature difference- it was freezing cold and I was shivering.
-I used to feel cold in office AC too and was thinking how will I manage next 2 months.
+I used to feel cold in office AC too and was thinking about how will I manage the next 2 months.

 LANGUAGE & CROWD SHOCK

 Then came across language difference (because not everyone can speak fluent English) and Finnish being not so easy language I ended up taking help from google translator.
 I was residing in Espoo city which is not very crowded as Helsinki.
 In fact, in Mumbai, I can see people at night as well but here it was all quiet, no 1 on road, snow all over and tick sound of the wall clock.
 Kind of restless moment for me.

 Well, everything was sorted in the apartment so the next day I thought of discovering nearby areas for grocery & food shopping and finding out office travel routes.
 While crossing road I was supposed to press button to notify I want to cross the road which I haven’t seen anywhere in Mumbai or India I guess.